In 1928 the Auto Cycle Union of Victoria (ACUV) was formed to represent the Motorcycle Clubs in Victoria.

 The Dirt Track was completed and opened in 1988 and the Road Circuit a few years later after the purchase of extra land.

 Further land was purchased in October 2005 adjacent to the Dirt Track area.
-At the same time the Harley Club also purchased 330 acres on the neighbouring property.
+At the same time the Harley Club of Victoria also purchased 330 acres on the neighbouring property.

 This was the situation until 1992 when Mr. David White and Mr. Darryl Hiddle (President) travelled to Brisbane to meet with Mr. Jim Grieg of the Junior Motocross Association of Australia (JMAA).
 Sadly, Mr. Grieg passed away and discussions continued with Mr. John McKeown and eventually the amalgamation of the JMAA and MA was agreed to, which in turn meant the amalgamation of the ACUV and VMBA.